Criedor/wdys_api/README.md

               or
               projects, translationpages

-->A TR can load a specific translationpage and the related basepage
+"/translators/extension/getpage" -> A TR can load a specific translationpage and the related basepage

     post    /translators/extension/getpage